freddiejansson/feed-validator2/doc/app-description.md

 ## Purpose and Core Functionality

 ### Primary Purpose
-A Next.js web application designed to validate and analyze CSV feed files, specifically focused on e-commerce data validation and analytics.
+A Next.js web application designed to validate and analyze CSV feed files, done in the browser client with no backend or database.

 ### Core Features
 1. CSV File Upload and Processing